rossmc/how-to-venia/how-to-articles/project-setup/detailed-project-setup.md

 ```

 #### Update webpack.config.js
-Next you need to make the following change to _webpack.config.js_ from that your webpack build correctly parses .graphql files from the _@magento/venia-concept_ pacakge:
+Next you need to make the following change to _webpack.config.js_ so that your build correctly parses `.graphql` files from the _@magento/venia-concept_ pacakge:
 ```diff
 webpack.config.js
 @@ -67,7 +67,7 @@ module.exports = async function(env) {